thewchan/uxf/py/README.md

 example shows alternative approaches to manual iteration.

-Note that for imports, if the filename is relative it is searched for in the same folder as the importing UXF file, and if not found there, each of the paths in `UXF_PATH` is tried in turn (if any).
+Note that for imports, if the filename is relative it is searched for in the same folder as the importing UXF file, and if not found there, in the current folder, and if not there either, in each of the paths in `UXF_PATH` (if any).

 Note that the `__version__` is the module version (i.e., the version of this implementation), while the `VERSION` is the maximum UXF version that this